wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

     3. Look at charts "CPU Usage" and "Memory Usage".
 4. If that does not solve the issue, pull the BBS logs and contact VMware Tanzu Support for additional troubleshooting.

+## TAS BOSH Director Health

+The total number of times the BOSH health SLI test suite fails.
+A failed test suite is one in which any number of tests within the test suite fail.
+With the default thresholds, the alert will fire after 2 consecutive failures.

+The BOSH health metric exporter VM, bosh-health-exporter, creates a BOSH deployment called bosh-health every ten minutes.
+This BOSH deployment deploys another VM, bosh-health-check, that runs a suite of SLI tests to validate the functionality of the BOSH Director.
+After the SLI tests are complete, the BOSH health metric exporter VM collects the metrics from the bosh-health-check VM, then deletes the bosh-health deployment and the bosh-health-check VM.

+For more information on the test, see documentation on [BOSH SLIs](https://docs.pivotal.io/healthwatch/metrics.html#bosh-sli).

+Losing the BOSH Director does not significantly impact the experience of Tanzu Application Service end users.
+However, this issue means a loss of resiliency for BOSH-managed VMs.

+#### Troubleshooting
+1. SSH into the `bosh-health-exporter` VM in the "Healthwatch Exporter" deployment, and view logs to find out why the BOSH Director is failing.

 ## TAS BOSH VM CPU Used

 Percentage of CPU spent in user processes.

+#### Troubleshooting
 1. Investigate the cause of the spike.
 2. If the cause is a normal workload increase, then scale up the affected jobs.